techidaily/site-win11-tips/source/_posts/deciphering-mac-locations-on-your-windows-11-system.md

 ## 2\.
 Find Your Windows 11 MAC Address via the Command Prompt

- If you’re an old-school techie, you might prefer using[the Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) as much as possible.
+ If you’re an old-school techie, you might prefer using [the Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) as much as possible.
 Fortunately, you can quickly determine the MAC address of your Windows 11 device with just a single command as follows:

 1. Launch the**Start** menu, search for the**Command Prompt** , and select the Best match.
 Alternatively, you can right-click the**Taskbar** and select**Terminal (Admin)** .
 2. Type the below command and press**Enter**